 Pregnancy

-Below you can find a brief explanation of what to take into account when you are pregnant and everything around it while working in the Netherlands.
-You will also find some links to useful websites about pregnancy in the Netherlands.
+Below you will find a brief explanation of what to consider when you are pregnant and everything surrounding it while working in the Netherlands.
+You will also find a number of links to useful websites about pregnancy in the Netherlands.

 Pregnancy & work: how is that regulated in the Netherlands?